Monday, December 1, 2025

 Pour the wet into the dry ingredients.
 Stir.

-Spread half of the granola evenly onto the greased sheet pan.
+Spread half of the granola evenly onto the deep steel pan (or the 2 greased sheet pans).

 Bake at 300° for 25 min.